-Van Nuys zip code, 91406, also heavily Latino, has eight payday lenders and only one bank.
+In California, the Van Nuys zip code, 91406, also heavily Latino, has eight payday lenders and only one bank.
 Zip codes in Pacoima, North Hills, North Hollywood, Reseda and Panorama City also have zip codes with badly inverted ratios.
 Meanwhile, neighboring white neighborhoods have very few payday lenders and many banks.
 Woodland Hills, in the West Valley, has 27 banks and only one payday lender.
 Encino has 24 banks and no payday lenders.
 It is absolutely clear that Latinos are a favorite target of payday lenders.
-This business robs capital poor areas of the city of precious resources and is correlated with higher crime.
+This business robs capital poor areas of the city of precious resources and has been shown to lead to higher crime rates.